canadadev/site/content/benefits/meetups.md

 row: "1"
 ---

-Local meetups with a monthly event are great for networking and learning
+Vancouver meetup with local speakers and networking for CanadaDev members.

 ### Benefits of Meetups